Air Peace

-Air Peace is a private Nigerian airline founded in 2013 with its head office in Ikeja, Lagos State, Nigeria, the flag carrier and the largest airline of Nigeria and West Africa.
-Air Peace, which provides passenger and charter services, serves the major cities of Nigeria and flies to several West African destinations and the Middle East.
+Air Peace Limited is a private Nigerian airline founded in 2014 with its head office in Ikeja, Lagos State, Nigeria, and the largest airline of Nigeria and West Africa.
+Air Peace, which provides passenger and charter services, serves the major cities of Nigeria and flies to several West African destinations, the Middle East and UK.
 The airline also established a subsidiary, Air Peace Hopper, in 2018.

 History

 Founding

-Air Peace was founded in 2013 by Nigerian lawyer and businessman Allen Onyema.
-Onyema claims that he started the airline with the intention of using it as an engine to provide economic opportunities to Nigerian youth.
+Air Peace was founded in 2014 by Nigerian lawyer and businessman Allen Onyema.
+Onyema says that he started the airline with the intention of using it as an engine to provide economic opportunities to Nigerian youth.
 The airline began operations with Dornier 328s and Boeing 737s.
 In 2017, the first international route to Kotoka International Airport in Accra, Ghana was launched.
 By 2018, Air Peace had the largest market share in the domestic airline market in Nigeria.
 That same year, the airline took delivery of its first Boeing 777s, and it commenced flights to Sharjah in 2019.
-Flights to Johannesburg, South Africa commenced in 2020.
+Flights to Johannesburg, South Africa, commenced in 2020.

 South Africa evacuation flights

 Following an outbreak of xenophobic violence against foreign nationals in South Africa in September 2019, Air Peace offered to evacuate Nigerian citizens for free.
-Over 300 persons took advantage of this offer and traveled on board chartered Boeing 777 flights from Johannesburg to Lagos.
+Over 300 persons took advantage of this offer and traveled on board Boeing 777 flights from Johannesburg to Lagos.

-Money laundering allegations
+Money laundering allegations and security concerns

 In 2019, the US Department of Justice issued an indictment against Air Peace founder and CEO Allen Onyema on the grounds of money laundering and bank fraud.
 Onyema was accused of falsifying documents used for the purchase of aircraft for Air Peace and using those to fund purchases of luxury cars and high-end shopping.
 Onyema denies these allegations.
-As of May 2022, a trial is set to begin in August 2022.
+In October 2022, his alleged co-conspirator pleaded guilty and was sentenced to a fine and 3 years probation.
+Onyema and the Chief Financial Officer of Air Peace remain charged with 36 counts of criminality.
+In October 2024, Onyema was additionally charged with two counts of obstructing justice and conspiracy to obstruct justice, due to his alleged falsification of documents used in his defense against the original charges.